odinuv/web/en/apv/articles/cookies-sessions/index.md

 it can be stolen by computer viruses.

 ### Setting up a cookie and reading it
-A cookie is delivered to the client with HTTP headers of server's response.
+A cookie is delivered to the client via HTTP headers of server's response.
 Visitor's internet browser stores the cookie in its cache and starts to send it in HTTP headers of its requests.
 It means that values stored in cookies can be accessed by server in following HTTP requests.